Skip to Content

 Besides the rusting plows and pulley belts, there are other obvious signs of previous colonisation in Cape Scott Provincial Park.

-South of Eric Lake, the trail follows the old corduroy route created by the Danish settlers in 1908.
 Before a path was built around the lake, a boat ride across the lake was required to continue the journey north.
-Remains of a wharf can be seen on the shore of the lake.
+The remains of a wharf can be seen on the shore of the lake.

-After Fisherman River, the path follows the very straight route of the telegraph line built in 1913.
 The old Cape Scott settlement was located just north of here, where the Nissen Bight junction now sits.
-The heaviest concentration of artifacts can be seen in this area.
+The heaviest concentration of artefacts can be seen in this area.

-Hansen Meadows lies just around the corner.
-This wide open area is quite a surprise after hours of hiking in the midst of old growth trees.
 Previously tidal flats, dykes were used to drain the water away and create farmland.
-Old fence posts still remain, a testament to the determination of the settlers to make this land agriculturally viable.
+Old fence posts remain, a testament to the determination of the settlers to make this land agriculturally viable.

 The final part of the Cape Scott Trail encounters another era of history.
 A small radar station was built at Cape Scott in 1942.
 The military road to the radar station, in use until the end of WWII, remains part of the trail today.